athankefalas/swift-toasts/README.md

 ### Toast Environment Values

-A set of different *environment* values are injected into a presented toast for the purpose of enabling further customization of the visual content of a `Toast` or providing a programmatic dismissal action.
-These values will not be available in the environment that scheduled the toast presentation and are injected by the environment that actively displayed the `Toast` when it presents it.
+A set of different *environment* values is injected into a presented toast to enable further customization of the visual content of a `Toast`, or to provide a programmatic dismissal action.
+These values are not available in the environment that scheduled the toast presentation; they are injected by the environment that actively displays the `Toast` when it presents it.

 #### Toast Dismiss Action

-The toast dismiss action is an environment value injected in the `toastDismiss` KeyPath and contains an action that can be used to programmatically dismiss a toast depending on a specific user interaction.
+The toast dismiss action is an environment value injected into the `toastDismiss` KeyPath and contains an action that can be used to programmatically dismiss a toast depending on a specific user interaction.

-Please note, that the scheduler automatically handles the duration of a toast, so there is no need for a custom toast style to handle automatic dismissal based on the duration of a presented `Toast`.
+Please note that the scheduler automatically handles the duration of a toast, so there is no need for a custom toast style to handle automatic dismissal based on the duration of a presented `Toast`.

 #### Toast Presented Role
-The toast presented role is an *environment* value injected in the `toastPresentedRole` KeyPath and contains the role of the presented toast.
-This can be used by custom component styles such as custom `Label`, `LabeledContent` or `ToastContentView` styles to adjust their layout, visual properties and behavior.
+The toast presented role is an *environment* value injected into the `toastPresentedRole` KeyPath and contains the role of the presented toast.
+This can be used by custom component styles, such as custom `Label`, `LabeledContent`, or `ToastContentView` styles, to adjust their layout, visual properties, and behavior.

 #### Toast Presented Alignment

-The toast presented alignment is an *environment* value injected in the `toastPresentedAlignment` KeyPath and contains the alignment of a presented toast.
-This can be used to modify the appearance of a toast in specific alignments.
-For example, when a `Toast` is presented at the center alignment it might be preferable to use larger font and icon sizes.
+The toast presented alignment is an *environment* value injected into the `toastPresentedAlignment` KeyPath and contains the alignment of a presented toast.
+This can be used to modify the appearance of a toast for specific alignments.
+For example, when a `Toast` is presented at the center alignment, it might be preferable to use larger font and icon sizes.

 #### Toast Interactive Dismiss Enabled

-The toast interactive dismiss enabled flag is an *environment* value injected in the `toastInteractiveDismissEnabled` KeyPath and controls whether a toast should be dismissed as a result of a user interaction.
-For example, when implementing a custom toast style this flag could be checked before dismissing a toast when it is tapped.
+The toast interactive dismiss enabled flag is an *environment* value injected into the `toastInteractiveDismissEnabled` KeyPath and controls whether a toast should be dismissed as a result of a user interaction.
+For example, when implementing a custom toast style, this flag could be checked before dismissing a toast when it is tapped.

 #### Toast Accessibility Options
-The toast accessibility options is an *environment* value injected in the `toastAccessibilityOptions` KeyPath and contains the accessibility options defined by the presenting environment.
+The toast accessibility options value is an *environment* value injected into the `toastAccessibilityOptions` KeyPath and contains the accessibility options defined by the presenting environment.
 These options can be used to read and set specific accessibility identifiers and actions for a `Toast` layout.
-The value of the toastAccessibilityOptions environment key is a copy of the same value that existed in the presenting environment, at the moment it scheduled the presentation.
+The value of the `toastAccessibilityOptions` environment key is a copy of the value that existed in the presenting environment at the moment it scheduled the presentation.

 ## Alternative Presentation Contexts

-By default, a Toast is presented in a separate, modal environment on the global scene context.
-If it is desired for a `Toast` to be presented as an overlay over a specific context such as showing a toast inside the context of a sheet presented at the `medium` presentation detent, the `toastPresentingLayout` modifier can be used.
+By default, a Toast is presented in a separate, modal environment at the global scene level.
+If it is desired for a `Toast` to be presented as an overlay over a specific context, such as showing a toast inside the context of a sheet presented at the `medium` presentation detent, the `toastPresentingLayout` modifier can be used.

 ```Swift
 // Present a sheet at the medium detent and show a Toast inside